 So what is the best way to send money to Ireland?

-If you are sending money from the US or are sending over $5000 from anywhere we highly recommend OFX.
+OFX – If you are sending money anywhere in the world or are sending over $5000 from we highly recommend OFX.

 We also have free transfers for life with them if you sign up with this link.
 Sign up today and reserve your free transfers for life!